-Course No: 64354 Financial Management (2 units - Year 11)\
+Course No: 64354 Financial Management (2 units - Year 11) #

-64356 Financial Management (2 units - Year 12)\\
+64356 Financial Management (2 units - Year 12)#

-- \ Note: This course is NOT available to Year 11 Single Course enrolments. - \\ The Financial Management Year 12 course will be available in 2026.
+Note: This course is NOT available to Year 11 Single Course enrolments.

 Are you ready to take control of your financial future?
-The Financial Management course is designed to empower you with essential knowledge and skills to make informed financial decisions and cultivate positive financial habits.
-This course is your gateway to mastering the art of financial management, covering basic financial literacy and advanced concepts like financial psychology and investment strategies.
+Financial Management is designed to empower you with skills to make informed financial decisions and to cultivate positive financial habits.
+This course is your gateway to mastering personal financial management, covering basic financial literacy and advanced concepts like financial psychology and investment strategies.